wkeeling/selenium-wire/README.rst

 **Edge**

-Like with Safari, using Microsoft Edge requires some manual configuration before it can be used with Selenium Wire.
+Like Safari, using Microsoft Edge requires some manual configuration before it can be used with Selenium Wire.

 #.
 You must install Selenium Wire's root certificate into your PC's certificate store by following these steps: